What do negative oil prices mean?

 This is because fewer drivers were on the roads, fewer public transport services were running in many countries, offices had shut down after worldwide lockdowns and stay-at-home orders, and factories had ceased production.

-If oil prices are negative and you are unable to trade oil on our trading platform, you could still go short on certain assets that are closely related to oil.
+If oil prices are negative and you are unable to trade the market directly, you could still go short on certain assets that are closely related to oil.
 In this case, some traders will short oil exchange traded funds (ETFs), or they will buy inverse oil ETFs.

-You should also be aware, that if you have an open oil position on MetaTrader 4 (MT4) and the market turns negative, your trade will automatically be closed out once the price passes zero.
+You should also be aware, that if you have an open oil position on MT4 and the market turns negative, your trade will automatically be closed out once the price passes zero.
 We will also suspend oil trading on MT4 – meaning you won’t be able to open new positions – if the market is approaching or hits zero.

 Trade spot oil and oil futures today:

 IGA, may distribute information/research produced by its respective foreign affiliates within the IG Group of companies pursuant to an arrangement under Regulation 32C of the Financial Advisers Regulations.
 Where the research is distributed in Singapore to a person who is not an Accredited Investor, Expert Investor or an Institutional Investor, IGA accepts legal responsibility for the contents of the report to such persons only to the extent required by law.
 Singapore recipients should contact IGA at 6390 5118 for matters arising from, or in connection with the information distributed.